 MyRED is UNL's student information system portal.
 Use MyYou can use MyRed to manage your course schedule and grading options, monitor student accounts and holds and view your unofficial transcript.

-Use your Degree Audit in conjunction with the Undergraduate Bulletin and regular meetings with your Academic Adviser to assess your progress toward a UNL degree including general education, major and minor requirements.
+Use your Degree Audit in conjunction with the Undergraduate Catalog and regular meetings with your Academic Adviser to assess your progress toward a UNL degree including general education, major and minor requirements.
 Select the “Records” tab in MyRED to access your Degree Audit.